PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/ProjectJournal.md

 <li> What am I planning to work on next? - I will be creating the frontend for searching the flights this week. </li>
 <li> What tasks are blocked waiting on another team member? - No Blockers </li>

+#### Varun

+<li> What tasks did I work on / complete? - Created the backend for employee update flight .  </li>
+<li> What am I planning to work on next? - I will be working on frontend of update flight. </li>

 ## Week 7:

 #### Swetha

 <li> What tasks did I work on / complete? - Created frontend api for searching flights.  </li>
 <li> What am I planning to work on next? - I will be creating the frontend for displaying the flights this week. </li>
+<li> What tasks are blocked waiting on another team member? - No Blockers </li>

+#### Varun

+<li> What tasks did I work on / complete? - Created frontend api for update flights.  </li>
+<li> What am I planning to work on next? - I will be working on backend, frontend apis for add/cancel flights</li>
 <li> What tasks are blocked waiting on another team member? - No Blockers </li>

 ## Week 8: